All my practice documents live here - intake forms, policies, how I work. If paperwork feels like a lot, this is the only place you'll need to look.

 DO YOU WORK WITH CHILDREN?

 Yes.
 A guardian must be present for all sessions with anyone under 18, and written consent is required before we begin.
 I maintain a relationship with the adolescent directly while keeping the guardian appropriately informed - particularly if anything arises that affects the minor's immediate safety or wellbeing.
+If you are planning to bring in a minor, please reach out via email before booking so we can ensure their intake process is thoughtfully tailored in an age-appropriate way.

 The pediatric population I most commonly work with is neurodivergent children - autistic kids, 2e kids, children with ADHD - often presenting with GI issues, sensory dysregulation, or behavioral patterns connected to what's happening in their gut and nervous system.
 If you're a parent navigating this terrain, you're in the right place.